phpne/phpne.github.io/_posts/2016-01-19-lightning-talks.md

 Who’s really to blame for it?
 How can you prevent yourself from becoming ‘That Guy’ in the future?

-Andrew currently work remotely for a company called Netsells in York and also maintain the PHP League’s Fractal package along with Jason Lewis.
+Andrew currently works remotely for a company called Netsells in York and also maintain the PHP League’s Fractal package along with Jason Lewis.

 # State of Play for North East Open Data by [James Rutherford][8]